westplainsdev/simple-blockchain/README.md

 # simple-blockchain
-This is a smiple example of keeping track of changes to an item.
+This is a simple example of keeping track of changes to an item.